dgcarr/metallergy/README.md

 # metallergy
-Machine learning code in directory
+Machine learning code in directory in the form of Jupyter notebooks